The Love for Three Oranges (fairy tale): Asia

 The tale is said to be "very popular in the Orient".
 Scholar Ulrich Marzolph remarked that the tale type AT 408 was one of "the most frequently encountered tales in Arab oral tradition", albeit missing from The Arabian Nights compilation.

 Middle East

 Scholar Hasan El-Shamy lists 21 variants of the tale type across Middle Eastern and North African sources, grouped under the banner The Three Oranges (or Sweet-Lemons).

-A version from Palestina (a jrefiyye, or 'magic tale') was collected with the title Las muchachas de las toronjas ("The Girls from the Toranjs").
+Variants have been collected from Palestine (jrefiyye, or 'magic tale' titled Las muchachas de las toronjas, or "The Girls from the Toranjs"), and Lebanon (with the title Die drei Orangen, or "The Three Oranges").